 - decline in cognitive abilities

 This type of Huntington’s disease is less common.
 Symptoms usually start to appear in childhood or adolescence.
-Early-onset Huntington’s disease causes mental, emotional, and physical changes, such as:
+Early onset Huntington’s disease causes mental, emotional, and physical changes, like:

 - slurred speech

 - rigid muscles